-On the third page, the questions continue: Are there any new or stale relationships you hope to nurture?
+On the second page, you'll answer the question: Are there any new or stale relationships you hope to nurture?

-Maybe there’s a new team member at work you could mentor, take to lunch, or include in team happy hours.
+Maybe there’s a new team member at work you could mentor, do a 1:1 with, or include in team happy hours.
 Or a new in-law in your family who could use some kind words at your next family gathering.
 Or maybe there’s someone in your life whom you really enjoy, but you have fallen out of touch with.

 Experiences to look forward to

-Finally, we’ll start looking to the year ahead to get you ready for week 3 with one final question: What are you looking forward to in the year ahead, and with whom?
+Finally, we’ll start looking to the year ahead to get you ready for Week 3 in this series with one final question: What are you looking forward to in the year ahead, and with whom?

-End your planning session on a high note by listing some of the things already on the horizon for 2020 that you’re excited to experience with another person.
-Once you’ve listed them all, take the opportunity to spread the joy and send them a text or an email and remind *them* how excited you are!
+End your planning session on a high note by listing some of the things already on the horizon for 2021 that you’re excited to experience with another person.
+Given the uncertainty of when we'll be able to get together in person in 2021, this can be a space for dreaming as much as for concrete planning.
+What would you like to do, given the chance?

 Now that you’ve spent some time reflecting on your relationships, read back over your answers.
 Are there any trends or themes that jump out?
 Is there anyone on your list whom you could reach out to right now and tell them how much they mean to you?